Clock Strikes

-"Clock Strikes" is a hip hop song by hip-hop duo Timbaland & Magoo, released as the third single from their debut studio album, Welcome to Our World, on April 14, 1998.
+"Clock Strikes" is a song by hip-hop duo Timbaland & Magoo, released as the third single from their debut studio album, Welcome to Our World, on April 14, 1998.
 The track features rapper Mad Skillz.
 The song peaked at #37 on the Billboard Hot 100 singles chart, making it their second top 40 hit on the chart after their debut single "Up Jumps da Boogie".
 It also peaked at on the Hot R&B/Hip-Hop Singles & Tracks chart.

+The music video featured a remake of the famous scene from the movie “From Dusk till Dawn” featuring actress Natashia Williams and choreographed by Fatima Robinson.